containeroo/cloudflare-operator/docs/content/upgrade_notes.md

 New `ips.cf.containeroo.ch` CRD specification can be found [here](/docs/content/core_concept.md#IP).

-If you have create a `IP` object to sync your external IPv4 address and not set `dynamicIPSources`, you have to delete your object and re-create a new `IP` object.
+If you created an `IP` object to sync your external IPv4 address and did not set `dynamicIPSources`, you have to delete that object and create a new `IP` object.

 Example: